 Feeding pets insect-based diets is one way for pet parents to do their bit to lessen the environmental impact of meat consumption.
 Almost 25% of Americans have already reduced their own meat intake, with environmental concerns playing a major role in the decision.
 Now, more and more pet parents are examining their pet’s diets and looking for ways to reduce their environmental impact.

 In recent years, sustainability has become a hot-button issue for consumers.
 This is especially true for millennials, who are now the largest demographic of pet parents in the United States.
-In fact, according to a 2015 report by Nielsen, almost three-out-of-four millennial respondents said they’d be willing to pay more for sustainable offerings.

 With this in mind, it’s no surprise that many pet food companies are developing insect-based diets to meet the growing demand for sustainable pet food.
 But aside from the environmental benefits, insect-based diets may offer some health benefits as well.